gbmhunter/blog/content/posts/2019/06-30-june-2019-updates/index.md

 * Page on electronic noise moved from Electronics->Test And Measurement to Electronics->Circuit Design.

 * Renamed the Fast Fourier Transform page to the Fourier Transform page, as it now contains information about other Fourier transforms.

+* Added graphs of 1D Fourier transformations:

+    and 2D Fourier transformations:

+* Updated the pytest page with info on `mark` (markers) and `pytest` naming conventions.

+* Removed the `updates` directory that all monthly update posts were under.